St. Nicholas Croatian Church (Millvale, Pennsylvania): History

-The church was established in 1900 following an acrimonious split from the similarly named St. Nicholas Croatian Church about 2 mi downriver on East Ohio Street in Troy Hill.
+The church was established in 1900 following a bitter split from the similarly named St. Nicholas Croatian Church about 2 mi downriver on East Ohio Street in Troy Hill.
 The cornerstone was laid for the new church in July 1900 and it was completed in November of the same year.
 The building was designed in the Romanesque Revival style by Pittsburgh architect Frederick C. Sauer and cost about $34,000 in total.
 Andrew Carnegie donated a pipe organ which was installed in 1902.

 In 1921, the church burned down, believed to be the result of arson.
 Sauer was again contracted to prepare plans for a replacement church, which was basically a pared-down version of his original design.
 This current church building was dedicated on May 30, 1922.

 After the rebuilding of the church, the parish had a debt of almost $100,000.
 The pastor of the other St. Nicholas parish in Troy Hill, Albert Zagar, had been successful in clearing the debt there, so in 1931 he was transferred to St. Nicholas in Millvale.
 By 1937, he had paid off most of the debt and decided to put some money toward decorating the church.
 Seeking an artist who would understand the cultural background of the parish, he approached the well connected Slovene-American writer Louis Adamic, who recommended his friend Maksimilijan "Maxo" Vanka.
 Vanka, a former professor at the Academy of Fine Arts, University of Zagreb, had struggled to find work since immigrating to the United States and happily accepted the commission to create murals for the church.

 Vanka painted the first set of murals from April to June, 1937, working every day until 2 or 3 in the morning.
 During this time, he became convinced that the church was haunted by a ghostly, black-robed figure, which Adamic later wrote about in a piece for Harper's Magazine titled The Millvale Apparition.
 Nevertheless, he completed the murals on schedule.
 Although Vanka had "upset tradition in his introduction of labor scenes... within the sacred precincts of a church", the murals were met with acclaim from the press as well as church officials.
 As a result, Vanka was invited back to complete a second set of murals in 1941.

 The later murals were dedicated on November 16, 1941.
 With World War II then raging in Europe, these murals featured much more overtly anti-war subject matter than the earlier ones.
 With the completion of the full set of murals, the Pittsburgh Press wrote that the artwork would "put [the church] near the top of the 'must list' of places to see in the Pittsburgh district", while the Sun-Telegraph wrote that Vanka and Zagar were "tossing the dogmas of religious art into the ash-can".
 Vanka himself described the murals as "my contribution to America".